Syrian opposition (2011–2024): Recognition and foreign relations

-The opposition as a whole is characterised as "terrorist" by Iran, Russia and Syria.
+During the civil war, the opposition as a whole was characterised as "terrorist" by Iran, Russia and Syria.

+In December 2024, the Afghan Taliban Administration congratulated Hay’at Tahrir al-Sham on their victory over the Assad regime.

 Military forces

 Initially, the Free Syrian Army was perceived as the ultimate military force of the Syrian Opposition, but with the collapse of many FSA factions and emergence of powerful Islamist groups, it became clear to the opposition that only a cooperation of secular military forces and moderate Islamists could form a sufficient coalition to battle both the Syrian Government forces and radical Jihadists such as ISIL and in some cases al-Nusra Front.

-In 2014, the military forces associated with the Syrian Opposition were defined by the Syrian Revolutionary Command Council, which in turn was mainly relying on the Free Syrian Army (with links to Syrian National Coalition) and the Islamic Front (Syria).
+In 2014, the military forces associated with the Syrian Opposition were defined by the Syrian Revolutionary Command Council, which in turn was mainly relying on the Free Syrian Army (with links to Syrian National Coalition) and the Islamic Front.
 Members of the Syrian Revolutionary Command Council: